leewujung/callmark/README.md

 * **Detect calls**<br>
   Initialize simple energy detection of calls.
-This button will also bring up the spectrogram and time series display.
-  Note that there is usually a bit of lag after you accept the simple threshold detection until the spectrogram shows up, so don't be alarmed if nothing seems to be happening for a few seconds.
+This button will also bring up the (spectrogram and) time series display. [in time series display, click the threshold you like in it, and the detections will be shown in red asterisks.
+Accept the new threshold if you like the results].
+Note that there is usually a bit of lag after you accept the simple threshold detection until [] the spectrogram shows up, so don't be alarmed if nothing seems to be happening for a few seconds.

 * **Add mark**<br>